-Effective May 1, 2017, employees shall be paid wages at an hourly rate which is 1.75% higher than the hourly rate on May 1, 2016.
+Effective May 1, 2023, employees shall be paid wages at an hourly rate which is 3% higher than the hourly rate on the previous schedule.
 Said new rate of pay incorporating longevity (if applicable) schedules is shown in Appendix "A" attached hereto.

-Effective May 1, 2018, the rates of pay for employees covered by this Agreement will be increased by 2% over the May 1, 2017 hourly rate salary.
+Effective May 1, 2024, employees shall be paid wages at an hourly rate which is 3% higher than the hourly rate on the previous schedule.
 Said new rate of pay incorporating longevity (if applicable) schedules is shown in Appendix "A" attached hereto.